Present situation in energy terms

 The “E-Energy programme” was launched back in 2007.
 To this end, the Federal Ministry for Economic Affairs and Energy and the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety established six model regions in cooperation with industry; in these regions, key enabling technologies and business models for the creation of smart grids were researched, developed and tested between 2008 and 2013.
 The Final Report on the E-Energy Technology Programme shows that the increased use of ICT in the energy sector can generate new markets and business models for companies, e.g. in the direct marketing of the energy produced from many small installations or in the marketing of flexibilities in energy consumption.

 The Economic Affairs Ministry’s funding concept for “grids for the electricity supply of the future”, which was published in 2010 and is being continued in the 6th Energy Research Programme, embraced the entire system from feed-in to transmission, distribution and consumption of the electricity.
-At the same time, the interplay with the other is important.
+At the same time, the interplay with the other funding priorities of the Energy Research Programme is important.

 In January 2013, the Economic Affairs Ministry, together with the Environment and Research Ministries, launched a funding initiative for “power grids for the future” as part of the Energy Research Programme.
 A total of 306 projects were selected under this initiative, of which 242 were provided with more than €100 million from the Economic Affairs Ministry.
 This also covered additional aspects of basic research, initial and further training of young scientists and engineers, and grid-specific requirements for photovoltaic and wind power units.